isaacdpierce/Sixth-Sense-Retail/README.md

 ## Typography and Styles

-Adjust ThemeUI typography/styles in gatsby-plugin-theme/index.js
+Change MDX styles with ThemeUI in gatsby-plugin-theme/index.js Adjust typography settings in theme object in utils/typography.js Fonts are added via npm and entered in the gatsby-browser.js

-Adjust typography settings in theme object in utils.js Fonts are added via npm and entered in the gatsby-browser.js
+## Custom hooks

-## Global Styles
+UseBlogData - To get MDX posts

-Adjust global styles (including the base grid layout) in globalStyles.js
+UseNavLinkData - to get the navLinks useSiteMetaData